Bolton Corporation Tramways

 Uniforms

-Early photos suggest that crewmen were initially issued with long, calf-length, single-breasted jackets with five buttons and upright collars; the latter probably bore an employee number on each side, though this is far from certain.
-These tunics seem somewhat old-fashioned for the period, and were fairly quickly superseded by double-breasted 'lancer-style' tunics with two rows of five buttons (narrowing from top to bottom, and presumably nickel — see link), epaulettes (with button fastening) and upright collars; the latter bore employee numbers on each side, as well as a small municipal shield badge.
-Although occasional photos show motormen wearing double-breasted jackets with two parallel rows of very closely spaced buttons, these were probably only worn for a very short period, before giving way to the standard double-breasted 'lancer-style' tunics.
+Early photographs suggest that crewmen were initially issued with long, calf-length, single-breasted jackets with five buttons and stand-up collars; the latter probably bore an employee number on each side, though this is far from certain.
+These tunics seem somewhat old-fashioned for the period, and were fairly quickly superseded by double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom, and presumably nickel — see link), epaulettes (with button fastening) and stand-up collars; the latter bore employee numbers on each side, as well as a small municipal shield badge.
+Although occasional photos show motormen wearing double-breasted jackets with two parallel rows of very closely spaced buttons, these were probably only worn for a very short period, before giving way to the lancer-style tunics.

-The majority of photos indicate that tramcar staff usually wore long double-breasted greatcoats, presumably as a first-line of defence against the Bolton climate.
-These had five pairs of buttons and upright collars, with an employee number in individual numerals (very probably nickel) on both sides, as well as a small shield badge (the municipal arms).
+The majority of photographs indicate that tramcar staff usually wore long double-breasted greatcoats, presumably as a first-line of defence against the Bolton climate.
+These had five pairs of buttons and stand-up collars, with an employee number in individual numerals (very probably nickel) on both sides, as well as a small shield badge.
 Later however, the style appears to have been altered slightly to one with high, fold-over collars and epaulettes; the employee numbers (and possibly the shields) were no longer applied to the collars, but instead to epaulettes.

-Early photos also reveal that motormen wore a large shield-shaped licence on their left breast, with conductors carrying a round licence; however, later photographs clearly show conductors with shield-shaped licences and motormen with round licences.
+Early photographs also reveal that motormen wore a large shield-shaped licence on their left breast, with conductors carrying a round licence; however, later photographs clearly show conductors with shield-shaped licences and motormen with round licences.
 The licences carried a number (different from the employee number), above which was the issuing authority ('BOLTON'), and below which, the bearer's grade ('DRIVER or 'CONDUCTOR').
-The licences were however dispensed with around the end of the Great War, as they are absent from all photos taken thereafter.
+The licences were, however, dispensed with around the end of the Great War, as they are absent from all photographs taken thereafter.

-In the last years of operation, a switch was made to a more modern double-breasted style of jacket (almost naval in appearance) with two rows of three buttons, lapels and epaulettes; these appear to have been predominantly worn by conductors, whilst motormen tended to stick with the older, doubtless warmer, 'lancer-style' tunics.
-The epaulettes carried employee numbers, along with the small municipal 'coat of arms' badge, which by this time served as a cap badge for bus crews (see below), and eventually tramcar crews too.
+In the last years of operation, a switch was made to a more modern double-breasted style of jacket (almost naval in appearance) with three pairs of buttons, lapels and epaulettes; these jackets appear to have been predominantly worn by conductors, whilst motormen tended to stick with the older, doubtless warmer, lancer-style tunics.
+The epaulettes carried employee numbers, along with the small municipal-device badge, which by this time served as a cap badge for bus crews (see below), and eventually tramcar crews too.
 It is possible that these uniforms bore 'Bolton Corporation transport' insignia, as this name was certainly being used on timetables as early as 1940, though never on the tramcars themselves.

-Women were employed as conductresses during the Great War (from the 17th January 1916) and the Second World War (from the 4th March 1940), to replace men lost to the armed services; they continued to be employed through to the demise of the trams.
+Women were employed as conductresses during the Great War (from the 17th January 1916) and the Second World War (from the 4th March 1940), to replace men lost to the armed services; after the latter conflict, they continued to be employed through to the demise of the trams.

 During the Second World War, the corporation employed a staggering 650 women, the maximum at any one time being 267.
 Few photographs have survived, so all that can be stated with certainty is that they were issued with tailored, single-breasted jackets with lapels and epaulettes (all piped).
-The latter were fastened at the next end with a button, and bore a small, municipal arms badge.
-Headwear took the form of a peaked cloth cap reminiscent of a military field cap; it is unclear whether this bore a badge or not.
+The latter were fastened at the neck end with a button, and bore a small, municipal-device badge.
+Headwear took the form of a peaked cloth cap reminiscent of a military field cap; it is unclear whether these caps bore a badge or not.

 Further reading